-Open-loop solutions for Congestion Control try to solve the problem of congestion by a good design of themselves, thus a once started system does not need to be modified because congestion does not occur anyway.
+Open-loop Open-loop solutions for Congestion Control try to solve the problem of congestion by a good design of themselves, thus a once started system does not need to be modified because congestion does not occur anyway.
 Open loop solutions also includes decisions about admission for connection establishment or packet drops.
 Open loop solutions do not take the actual network state into account.
-We give a brief list of policies that can prevent congestion.